 Take a leisurely stroll through the Sanctuary and Eucalypt Forest enclosures, where there’s a chance of a close encounter with brolgas, pelicans and magpie geese.
 You may even see a platypus, a koala or a Lyrebird.

 This tour contains some short climbs so guests will require some bike fitness.

 This guided bicycle tour is a shorter version of our Capital Highlights Tour and runs from December to March to take advantage of the long summer days.

-We begin with a stop at the Australian War Memorial to witness The Last Post Ceremony.
-Leaving the War Memorial we follow the Canberra Centenary Trail down ANZAC Parade to Lake Burley Griffin, passing many of the national institutions, Parliament House, and the National Gallery’s Sculpture Garden and James Turrell’s Skyspace.
+Begin with a stop at the Australian War Memorial to witness The Last Post Ceremony.
+Leaving the War Memorial you then follow the Canberra Centenary Trail down ANZAC Parade to Lake Burley Griffin, passing many of the national institutions, Parliament House, and the National Gallery’s Sculpture Garden and James Turrell’s Skyspace.

-We stop for a bite to eat at “Snapper on the Lake”, an outdoor eatery popular with Canberra locals, and then conclude the evening with a short ride back to our starting point.
+Stop for a bite to eat at “Snapper on the Lake”, an outdoor eatery popular with Canberra locals, and then conclude the evening with a short ride back to the starting point.